AllyYL/casestudy/src/projects/weave.md

     What actually builds credibility, curiosity, and conversion in a crowded, trend-sensitive market?
 </div>

-To explore this, we conducted surveys and in-depth interviews with 14 potential users.
+To explore this, we conducted online surveys, as well as in-depth interviews with 14 potential users.
 We focused on perceptions of credibility, trust, and innovation in the context of fashion transparency.

 <br>